 The material apparently went missing after a freezer storing the samples broke down, but there is no suggestion it was taken or stolen from the laboratory.

-In a February 2024 fact check, University of Melbourne Prof Terry Nolan said the term “X” was used as a placeholder for possible future pandemics, and the idea it was a real disease planned to be inflicted on the world was “ridiculous lunacy”.
+In a February 2024 fact check, University of Melbourne Prof Terry Nolan20 said the term "X" was used as a placeholder for possible future pandemics, and the idea it was a real disease planned to be inflicted on the world was "ridiculous lunacy".

 "It is an extremely important concept for scientists and public health experts to have as a focus of their work, and of the work the world needs to do, in preparing to face future pandemic threats," she said.